Avoid Post Sale Shock

-If you sold your house this way and lets say it sold for $275,000.00 and you paid a commission of 5% of the selling price.
+If you sold your house using a Realtor and let's say it sold for $275,000.00 and you paid a commission of 5% of the selling price.

 You would have a $13,750.00 plus any applicable taxes bill to deduct when you met with your real estate attorney.

 You would already be down to $261,250.00 and all you did was pay the commission!

 Of course if you have been following the advice on this website, you

 sold without a real estate agent and only spent say, $1,000.00 leaving